What Lawn Spreader to Use and How to Correctly Calibrate it- Milorganite Agronomist

 Spreaders are used to evenly distribute fertilizer and grass seed across your lawn.
 There are two types: drop and broadcast, also known as a rotary spreader.
 There are two types of broadcast spreaders: walk-behind and hand-held.
 All spreaders have a hopper to hold the product and an adjustable opening to control the volume of fertilizer or seed being distributed.
+Are you asking yourself, what kind of fertilizer spreader should I use?
 Selecting the right spreader for you depends on your lawn and preferences.

-Drop spreaders are very accurate as they distribute even rows of fertilizer exactly where you want it.
+Drop spreaders are very accurate as they distribute even rows of fertilizer and grass seed exactly where you want it.
 It’s important that you overlap wheel marks to ensure the entire lawn has been covered.
 The rate at which you walk directly impacts how much product is distributed.

 - Easy to operate.

 - Provides precise, controlled coverage.

 - Easy to navigate around obstacles and tight spots.

 - Product distribution is generally not impacted by the wind.